 Just last year, a potential Big Box Development Project arose to threaten the hallowed ground in the Camp Letterman area off Route 30 and adjacent to the restored Daniel Lady farm.
-Now this year, 2017, the third casino project has been proposed that would change the tenor of a Gettysburg vacation forever.
-Now is the time to marshal our forces again and defeat the Mason Dixon Casino and Racetrack, to be built three miles south.
-We can do this again, but need your help.
+Now this year, 2017, the third casino project had been proposed that would change the tenor of a Gettysburg vacation forever.
+The Mason Dixon Casino and Racetrack, to be built three miles south, has currently been halted, pulled from consideration by the developer.
+But keep in contact, as there are rumors it could return.

 - New Casino Project 2017